lastralab/Statistics/Project/README.md

 # Gender and the environment in Mexico

-In order to analyze my data, the following programs were created:
+In order to analyze my data, the following programs were written:

 - **MoCT.py**
   - Measures of Central Tendency